bichngocbui/Python-in-GoogleColab-Retail-Customer-Segmentation-RFM-Analysis/README.md

 - Loyal (9.98% of customers, 11.70% of revenue): This group also holds high value and has the potential to become Champions with proper care.
 - At Risk (9.77% of customers, 8.45% of revenue): This group is at risk of leaving the business but still contributes significantly to revenue.
 - Lost Customers (11.32% of customers, 1.10% of revenue): Although contributing little to revenue, this group represents a large percentage of total customers.
+## Conclusion
+In summary, effective customer segmentation is essential for optimizing marketing strategies and enhancing customer retention.
+By identifying and understanding the distinct characteristics of each segment, particularly the Champions, Loyal, At Risk, and Lost Customers, the business can tailor its approach to maximize engagement and revenue.
+Implementing targeted strategies for these key segments will not only strengthen customer loyalty but also drive sustainable growth in the long term.